rmagee/quartet_epcis/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-QU4RTET - The Open Source Compliance Platform for Serialized Goods
+QU4RTET EPCIS - EPCIS XML Parsing for the Quartet Platform
 =================================================================
 The quartet_epcis python package is a Django application that contains the base database models necessary for the support of EPCIS 1.2 data persistence to an RDBMS.

-Contents:
+The `quartet_epcis.parsing` package contains an EPCIS XML parser that will take an input stream of XML data and save it to a configured database back-end.

+The `quartet_epcis.app_models` directory contains a set of Django ORM models that are used to define the database scheme and store EPCIS data in the database.

+Contents
+________

 .. toctree::
    :maxdepth: 2

    readme
    installation